 Kimberly grew up in the Virginia suburbs of Washington D.C. and began her musical studies as a violinist.
 As a promising young instrumentalist, she trained at the prestigious Interlochen Center for the Arts, where she studied violin performance with some of the top musicians in the country.
 But at 15, she suffered a severe injury to her left arm.
 She could no longer hold her instrument and was told she may never be able to play again.
 That's when Kimberly turned her musical passion to singing.
 She began taking voice lessons and fell in love with opera.
 Since then, she's been performing nonstop and has incorporated her early instrumentalist training into her vocal artistry.

 In 2022, Ms. Hann competed an artistic residency with Quisisana Opera performing the role of Countess Charlotte in Sondheim's A Little Night Music and a series of ten concerts of operatic repertoire.
+She also made her debut with The Gilbert & Sullivan Opera Company as Little Buttercup and covered the role of Mrs. Grose in Opera Baltimore's production of The Turn of the Screw.
 In 2021 she joined Chicago Opera Theater for their innovative, virtual production of La Hija de Rappaccini.
-During the pandemic, Kimberly was a featured artist with The Christman Opera Company, presenting virtual premieres as a part of their series Voices Raising Voices.
-Ms. Hann's recent engagements include the title role in Carmen with The Hawaii Performing Arts Festival, The Old Prioress (Dialogues of the Carmelites), The Secretary (The Consul), and L'Opinion Publique (Orpheus in the Underworld), all with Opera MODO, and Elizabeth Proctor (The Crucible) with Berlin Opera Academy.
+Ms. Hann's previous engagements include the title role in Carmen with The Hawaii Performing Arts Festival, The Old Prioress (Dialogues of the Carmelites), The Secretary (The Consul), and L'Opinion Publique (Orpheus in the Underworld), all with Opera MODO, and Elizabeth Proctor (The Crucible) with Berlin Opera Academy.
 Other credits include the title role in Händel's Orlando, Bradamante (Alcina), Suzuki (Madama Butterfly), Madame de la Haltière (Cendrillon), The Old Baroness (Vanessa), and Cecilia March (Little Women).
 Kimberly has performed as a Young Artist with The Chautauqua Opera Company in productions of Don Giovanni, Candide, and The Bremen Town Musicians.
 She has also been a Resident Artist with Sarasota Opera, performing in productions of La Traviata, Manon Lescaut, Norma, Carmen, and Tiefland.